 The series is written by Gene Luen Yang, who is an Eisner award winning writer for his work on The Shadow Hunter and Avatar: The Last Airbender back in 2015.
 Gene Luen Yang has teamed up with art studio Gurihuru to create a story that I already know is going to be epic.
 It’s a great way of bringing in fun reading, with historically devastating events.
 A good way for readers to learn, remember and further understand the struggles with such themes.
 The artwork that has been released in an article with The Hollywood Reporter just looks incredible.
 Here’s a look at some of the interior art:

 In the interview with Hollywood Reporter Yang really expressed his passion for the story, and elaborated on why he decided to focus the book around a Chinese/American family:

 “For me, I wanted to center the story on this Chinese American family.
 I really do think of this book as an Asian American book — maybe not just that, an immigrant book.
 By putting this Chinese American family center stage, it really highlighted the specific immigrant side of Superman.”

 It is clear to see that Yang has taken influence from the 1940’s radio series ‘The Adventures Of Superman’, in particular the episode – “Clan Of The Fiery Cross”.
 As well as that, it is clear that the artwork was also influenced by the Fleischer series of Superman, and it really pays off.
 I love everything about the artwork in this series so far, and I can’t wait to see more of it.

-The 3 part series is said to be part of ‘DC Zoom’, which is a collection of books and stories that are aimed towards middle grade readers.
+Superman Smashes The Klan is a 3 part series which is said to be part of ‘DC Zoom’, which is a collection of books and stories that are aimed towards middle grade readers.
 Each issue will be 80 pages long.
 The first issue will be released on 16th October worldwide, with a collective edition released in 2020.
 I have mine on pre-order already!